-Continue to plant hedging plants, shrubs, trees and climbers.
+Continue to plant hedging plants, shrubs, trees, and climbers.
 Stakes and rabbit guards should be put in place at the time of planting.
 Continue to plant roses.
 Avoid planting where roses were previously growing to avoid replant diseases.

 Winter prune apples and pears, concentrating on removing overcrowded growth, crossing stems, and dead, damaged, or dying branches.
-Aim for an open centre, through which air can circulate, as this will cut the risk of pests and diseases.
+Aim for an open center, through which air can circulate, as this will cut the risk of pests and diseases.

 Cut deciduous hedges if necessary.
 They can still be renovated before leaf emergence.

 Ornamental vines, ivy, Virginia creeper and Boston ivy can be cut back now – keep them away from windows, doors, gutters and roof tiles.

 Don’t leave house plants on windowsills behind curtains on frosty nights.

 Greenhouse bulbs that have finished flowering (e.g. freesias and Lachenalia) can be fed weekly with a tomato fertiliser to build up the bulbs before resting them over the summer.
 Reduce feeding and watering as the foliage starts to die back.